mjacqu/glenglat/README.md

 To submit data, send an email to jacquemart@vaw.baug.ethz.ch or open a GitHub [issue](https://github.com/mjacqu/glenglat/issues).
 Please structure your data as either comma-separated values (CSV) files (`borehole.csv` and `measurement.csv`) or as an Excel file (with sheets `borehole` and `measurement`).
 The required and optional columns for each table are described below and in the submission metadata: [`submission/datapackage.yaml`](submission/datapackage.yaml).
 Consider using our handy Excel template: [`submission/template.xlsx`](submission/template.xlsx)!
 For corrections and improvements to existing data, you can also describe the changes that need to be made or make the changes directly via a GitHub [pull request](https://github.com/mjacqu/glenglat/pulls).

+### Authorship policy

+By submitting data to glenglat, you agree to be listed as a contributor in the metadata and have your original submission preserved in the `sources` folder.
+You will also be invited to become a co-author on the next dataset release (with the option to opt-out or suggest someone in your stead) and asked to confirm your name, affiliation, funding sources, and that your data was correctly integrated into glenglat.
+Unless you opt-out, you will remain an author on all subsequent releases in which your data still appears.

 <!-- <submission-format> -->
 ### `borehole`